nilmtk/nilmtk/README.md

 * pre-process the data (downsample, fill gaps, mask appliance data with gaps from the mains data, select only contiguous blocks, normalise power etc)
 * compute usage statistics (distribution of appliance activity per day, week or month, distribution of on-power, proportion of total energy per appliance, on-durations etc)
 * provide a common input and output interface to NILM algorithms
-* disaggregate data using two supervised benchmark algorithms: combinatorial optimisation and factorial hidden Markov model.
+* disaggregate data using two supervised benchmark algorithms: combinatorial optimisation and factorial hidden Markov model (these are not competitive with the current state-of-the-art.
+More sophisticated NILM algorithms will be added to NILMTK later this year.)
 * compute a range of NILM performance metrics (confusion matrices, error in assigned energy, F1 score, fraction of energy assigned correctly etc).
 * work has started on a disaggregation web interface.
 [Here's a demo](http://energy.iiitd.edu.in:5002/).

-##### Plans for February and March:

-* To make the code as easy as possible to use and to maintain, it will be undergoing some refactoring in Febrary 2014.
-* Improve the documentation
-* Write more unit tests
-* easy installation via pip
-* [Build a semantic wiki for storing information relevant to NILM (e.g. a database of appliances)](http://jack-kelly.com/wiki_and_online_community_for_electricity_disaggregation) - NILMTK will integrate with the wiki wherever possible, especially regarding appliance metadata.

 ##### Installing